 Computer Basics, CMP941

 Learn basic computer operations, including how to start and shut down the system; use the mouse (clicking and double-clicking); and identify the different icons, screens, and programs in the Microsoft Windows environment.
+Also learn how to use web browsers and search engines.
 This course also includes tips on how to purchase your personal computer.

 Prerequisites: Keyboarding skills.
-Introduction to Keyboarding or Keyboarding Refresher can be taken concurrently with Computer Basics.
+Introduction to Keyboarding can be taken concurrently with Computer Basics.

 Textbook: Please bring your textbook to the first class session.
 See MC Bookstores for more information on your textbook.